faenrandir/a_careful_examination/documents/blacks_and_priesthood-temple_ban/reeve_new_justifications_for_the_priesthood_ban.md

 4. A revelation removed the restrictions therefore a revelation must have started them

     > This idea suggests that the ending of the restrictions explain the beginnings.
 I do not have to first tell my children to touch a hot stove before I tell them "don't touch that, it's hot."
 If there was a revelation to begin the restriction can we read it?
 Will someone show it to us?
 Can anyone point to it?
 Where is it?
-There is a total of one revelation on race and the priesthood in the LDS scriptural canon and it came in June of 1978 and it returned Mormonism to its racially universal roots.
+There is a total of one revelation on race and the priesthood in the LDS scriptural canon and it came in June of 1978, and it returned Mormonism to its racially universal roots.

 5. God will not let his prophet lead the church astray

     > Taken within its proper context, this comes out of Wilford Woodruff in 1890 who was defending the manifesto ending polygamy as a revelation in the face of accusations from fellow Mormons that he was a fallen prophet and had merely bowed to political pressure when he issued the manifesto.
-Within this proper context Woodruff was saying God will not give me a revelation to lead the Church astray.
+Within this proper context Woodruff was saying God will not *give me a revelation* to lead the Church astray.
 Assuming that a prophet is infallible is a violation of a central Mormon tenet of agency.
 If a prophet has agency, a prophet can make mistakes.

 6. Mormon leaders were trapped by historical circumstances: everyone was racist "back then"